schnorbi/schnorbi/README.md

 - 👋 Hi, I’m @schnorbi
-- 👀 I’m interested in Python and Raspberry Pi - Projekts but i want to learn more coding languages and technical stuff
+- 👀 I’m interested in Python and Raspberry Pi - Projects but i want to learn more coding languages and technical stuff
 - 🌱 I’m currently studying @nordakademie in cooperation with the Techniker Krankenkasse
 - 📫 How to reach me: Discord is my favorite communication plattform so - schnorbi_#0001